Spend a day -- or weekend -- in the beautiful city of Bangor while visiting your loved one at Maine Veterans’ Home in Bangor. There’s lots to d

 9. Hollywood Casino Hotel & Raceway

 For an afternoon or evening out, check out the Bangor casino and harness racing track.
-There’s nearly 1,000 Vegas-style slots, table games, live entertainment and harness racing.
+There are nearly 1,000 Vegas-style slots, table games, live entertainment and harness racing.
 Enjoy an endless buffet meal or a drink at the Hops House.

 The casino also includes a hotel and offers various hotel packages.

 Maine Veterans’ Homes is an independent nonprofit organization with six locations throughout Maine, each welcoming our honored veterans.
 Whether your loved one is in need of rehabilitative care, therapy services, long-term care or dementia care, we work with you to provide the exceptional care, compassion and support you are looking for.

 Download your free brochure today to get a closer look at MVH.
 You'll also get a bonus checklist to help you compare senior living communities.